zyedidia/micro/runtime/help/commands.md

 * `retab`: Replaces all leading tabs with spaces or leading spaces with tabs depending on the value of `tabstospaces`.

+* `raw`: Micro will open a new tab and show the escape sequence for every event it receives from the terminal.
+This shows you what micro actually sees from the terminal and helps you see which bindings aren't possible and why.
+This is most useful for debugging keybindings.

 ---

 The following commands are provided by the default plugins: